 - Increased physical activity

-- Access to art supplies
+- Access to material resources

-- Access to instructors/mentors/elders
+- Access to community networking, connections to instructors/mentors/elders

 - Exhibition and sale venues in both Indigenous and non-Indigenous settings

 - Workshops, conferences (Indigenous Women's Arts Conference) and gatherings

 Your Board of Directors